Allegation doesn't make a person guilty: Khattar on sexual harassment charge against minister | Politics

 A 'khap panchayat' on Monday threatened to launch a big agitation if Singh is not sacked.

-The woman coach, meanwhile, recorded her statement before the Chandigarh police here on Tuesday.
+The woman coach, meanwhile, told reporters that she narrated everything to the Chandigarh police SIT in detail.

+Commenting on Khattar's comments on the case, the coach said the chief minister rather than sacking his minister was making statements which may influence the investigation. ''Why Chandigarh police is not arresting the minister when he has also been booked under non-bailable IPC sections like 354 B?'' asked her lawyer.

+He said while the complainant has been questioned on four occasions by the Chandigarh police, the minister has not even been summoned once so far.

 A women's organisation also demanded that the Haryana government should have initiated criminal proceedings against the minister.